taugroup/rdash-docs/docs/index.rst

 RDash is a recommendation system that captures the opportunities for pursuing external research funds through grants, contracts, and subcontracts based on the scholar’s research profile.
 RDash-Grants entails analyzing a massive set of solicitations and funding opportunities and selecting the most appropriate one or group of relevant grants by considering the scholar’s preferences and research profile.

-xRDash consists of two main components :
+RDash consists of two main components :
    - A webapp (frontend)
    - Backend
 This page will provide details on the backend component of RDash which uses Natural Language Processing for recommendation.